huythaislna/pmwut/README.md

 1. Load **Browser Extension** in your browser.
 2. Install requried packets.

-       pip install -r requirements.txt
+       pip3 install -r requirements.txt
 3. Run stub program.

-       python3 main.py
+       sudo python3 main.py

-4. In your browser type your password and **F2** to get PMWUT password
+4. In your browser type your password and **F2** to get toggle password
-5. F2 again to show password